 - Herpes (CMV)

-The Food and Drug Administration requires anonymous donor sperm to be frozen and stored for 180 days or more before being used.
+The American Society for Reproductive Medicine requires anonymous donor sperm to be frozen and stored for 180 days or more before being used.
 This allows for a quarantine period during which samples are frozen and stored for a minimum of six months, at which point the donor will be tested for sexually transmitted diseases.

 The woman receiving the sperm undergoes testing to ensure she can physically manage pregnancy.
 A donor is selected from the sperm bank.